Get Rid of Coffee Breath With Zinc Activated Mouthwash

 SmartMouth Activated Oral Rinse has a unique two-liquid formula: The Sulfur Eliminating* Solution, which destroys sulfur gases, and the zinc-rich Activating Solution.
 When combined, they activate to release millions of zinc ions that block the bacteria’s ability to ingest protein particles and ultimately stops sulfur gas production and the resulting bad breath.

 Don’t give up coffee, try SmartMouth instead, the perfect coffee breath mouthwash.
-You can find it at in the oral care aisle of most pharmacies and supercenters and online at Amazon.
+You can find it at in the oral care aisle of most pharmacies and supercenters or buy it now online.

 It comes in three formulas for all your oral health needs.
 Original Activated, Clinical DDS, and Dry Mouth Relief all feature SmartMouth’s patented zinc ion technology so they all can help you be confident that you have fresh, clean breath all day long.